vnetcon/curvy/README.md

 * postgdresql database
 * DBeaver for accessing the database and creating REST API using plain SQL
 * Tomcat web server for serving your REST API for web app.
+* Hello World -application for helping you to get started (including database tables and rest endpoints based on sql)

 All you need to have is your favorite IDE for editing files.